Are you planning to visit the Cu Chi Tunnels in Vietnam during your stay in Ho Chi Minh City?

 Which Cu Chi Tunnels to Visit (Ben Duoc vs Ben Dinh)

-Most guided tours you’ll find around Ho Chi Minh City drive tourists to Ben Dinh.
+Most guided tours around Ho Chi Minh City drive tourists to Ben Dinh.
 The Ben Dinh tunnels are the ones that were reconstructed and widened by the Vietnamese government so tourists could fit in there.

 Public Bus to the Cu Chi Tunnels